Health Information and Tools > Patient Care Handouts > Influenza in children: HEAL

 Influenza viruses change slightly every year so you need a new influenza vaccine before each influenza season.

-People who are vaccinated make antibodies (proteins), which will destroy the influenza virus after the person is exposed to the virus.
-It generally takes about two weeks to make these antibodies.
-If you do get influenza after being vaccinated, your symptoms are likely to be milder and last for a shorter time compared with people who were not vaccinated.
+People who get the vaccine make antibodies (proteins), which will destroy the influenza virus after the person is exposed to the virus.
+It generally takes about 2 weeks to make these antibodies.
+If you do get influenza after getting the vaccine, your symptoms are likely to be milder and last for a shorter time compared with people who did not get the vaccine.
 It’s best to get the vaccine for you and your family as soon as it’s available in the fall to protect you for the rest of the fall and winter months.

 For detailed information on the flu vaccine, see these websites: